dcsaszar/scrivito-icon-editor/README.md

 - **description**: (string) A description for the icon picker field.
 - **showClearButton**: (boolean) If true, shows a button to clear the selected icon.
 Default: false

-### Standalone icon picker
+### Standalone Bootstrap icon picker

-The icon picker works with any React application and any icon set.
-It has built-in support for Bootstrap Icons, allowing for quick integration.
-For custom styling, include the necessary CSS to easily adjust the appearance to match your app’s design.
+The Bootstrap icon picker features built-in support for Bootstrap Icons, making it easy to integrate into your React application.
+To customize its appearance, simply include the necessary CSS in your project.
+This allows you to quickly enhance your app with the rich selection of Bootstrap Icons available while tailoring the design to fit your app’s aesthetic.

 ```tsx
 import { BootstrapIconPicker } from 'scrivito-icon-editor'